 One of the main rules of blogging has always been to write for the web.
 This meant that bloggers should write concise articles, preferably with bullet points and numbered lists, split in short paragraphs, with several subheadings splitting the paragraphs and a lot of white space.
-The perfect length of a blog post was meant to be some 300-500 words.
+The perfect length of a post was meant to be some 300-500 words.
 This was because in general people are not interested in reading longer articles on the web.
 All the research, including eye tracking studies from Jacob Nielsen, pointed in the direction that if you want your content consumed and not lose readers you better follow these web writing rules.

 The revival of long form writing online

 The last few months has seen this trend change and have seen the revival of long form writing online.
 Long form content journalism and in-depth storytelling online are making a comeback.
-While most articles are still short and quick to read, more and more blogs are publishing long-form features of 2,000+ words, which include photos and videos and need a lot of time invested from the reader to go through it.
+While most articles are still short and quick to read, more and more sites are publishing long-form features of 2,000+ words, which include photos and videos and need a lot of time invested from the reader to go through it.

 There seems to be a growing appetite from the web audience for these kind of features as proved by the popularity and social media spread of these.
 A recent statistical study on what makes online content go viral has found that long form articles are shared far more often than shorter articles.
 Word count of a post seems very closely related to the number of shares.